Skip to content

 Design Principles

-Lead with the outcome, not the process.
-Show you know the user before they answer anything.
+Lead with the outcome — "Find out what you can afford" — not the process.
+Show encryption and no-credit-impact signals before the first question.
 Kill anxiety before it forms.
-8 seconds to earn the first tap.
+8 seconds to earn the first answer.

 Key Takeaways